 If the charity is an incorporated society, it must go back to filing returns with the Companies Office.

-Some funding may not be available as some funders have policies that mean they only support charities that are on our Register.
+Some funding may not be available as some funders have policies that mean they only support charities that are on the charities register.

 What happens if a charity wants to go back on the Charities Register?

-However, section 31(4) of the Act says that Charities Services may order that:
+However, section 31(4) of the Act says that the Charities Registration Board may order that:

 - a particular charity cannot apply again until after a certain date